Get Outside And Exercise

 While no one ever wants to intentionally injure themselves, always know that if you do hurt yourself, we’re here to help.
 We work with patients to develop personalized recovery plans that as fast and safe as possible.
 We want to get you back out there as quick as possible, but we also can help you develop a long-term understanding and approach to physical fitness.

 If you’re experiencing chronic nerve pain that just won’t quit, you may be a candidate for spinal cord stimulation.
 If you’d like to learn more, contact us to schedule a consultation.
-Please call Pain and Spine Specialists in Maryland at 301.703.8767, or 724-603-3560 in Pennsylvania to schedule a consultation or use the contact form on our website to send us a message.
+Please call Pain and Spine Specialists in Maryland at 301-703-8767, in Pennsylvania at 724-603-3560, or in Virginia 540-433-1905 to make an appointment or use the form on our site to send us a message.